jaxdem.colliders.cell_list#

 \[\text{cost} \approx N \left( 2\left\lceil \frac{2}{L^\prime} \right\rceil + 1 \right)^{dim} \left( \frac{\phi}{k_v} \frac{V_{max}}{\langle V \rangle} (L^\prime)^{dim} \right)\]- The Polydispersity Advantage:

 In the static cell list, cost scales with the ratio of the largest to smallest particle volume (\(V_{max}/V_{min} \propto \alpha^{dim}\), where \(\alpha = r_{max}/r_{min}\)).
 In this dynamic list, the cost scales with the ratio of the largest to the average particle volume (\(V_{max}/\langle V \rangle\)).
-Because adding tiny particles barely changes the average volume, the severe \(O(\alpha^{dim})\) padding penalty is significantly reduced or offset.
-The dynamic loop only iterates over particles that actually exist.
+Thus, the severe \(O(\alpha^{dim})\) padding penalty is significantly reduced or offset.

 Complexity#